moefingers/milestown2/README.md

   - client for game
   - sends movements in the game to be evaluated and accepted by backend

+## short term todo:
+- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred.

-## todo:
+## long term todo:
 - maybe transition from using clip paths to using svg

-## log
-imported and formatted maps with each map as {name, map, spawns}